 I’d rather make many stops along the way to go sightseeing and explore parts of each region on foot, by bike or, better yet, on horseback.

 My advice is to plan your journey thoroughly beforehand, especially if your time is limited, and decide where to spend each night.
 But don’t make a very strict plan and allow some time for surprise happenings or being spontaneous.

 As for how much a rental car costs… I’ve heard it’s expensive but the price differs between car rental companies and seasons.
-Here is a website where you can compare the prices of car rentals.
+You can compare the prices of car rentals here.